 and skip the registration formalities for opening a company from scratch in this country.
 The ownership transfer is the main process to consider when deciding on buying a shelf company in Qatar.
 It is good to know that a ready-made company is already registered in Qatar, it is kept on a shelf until it ages, has no activities, and therefore no debts.

 , and among these, the possibility of commencing the activities right away, as soon as the ownership transfer took place.
 Moreover, the company can be a good candidate for a bank loan, due to its clean history background and no liabilities.
-In-depth support for buying a shelf company in Qatar
+In-depth support for starting a business in Qatar as a foreigner

 can be offered by our team of consultants at any time.